Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

-where $\SC(\midd)$ is denoted as the social cost of a hypothetical alternative located on $\midd$.
-Moreover, if $n$ is even, there are two median voters, $\midd_l$ and $\midd_r$.
-Without loss of generality, we consider $a$ to be closer to $\midd_l$ than $\midd_r$, and as a result, $\SC(a)$ can be expressed based on $\midd_l$ as follows:
+For an even number of voters, there are two median voters, $\midd_l$ and $\midd_r$.
+Without loss of generality, suppose $a$ is closer to $\midd_l$ than to $\midd_r$.
+Then $\SC(a)$ can be expressed with respect to $\midd_l$ as follows:

-where $\SC(\midd_l) $ and $ \SC(\midd_r)$ refer to the social costs of hypothetical alternatives located on these two medians.
-Before proving the equalities, note that the proof of the Lemma can be concluded directly from the above equations.
-Now we consider two cases for proving the equalities.
+Here $\SC(\midd_l)$ and $\SC(\midd_r)$ refer to the social costs of hypothetical candidates located at the two median positions.
+Before proving these equalities, note that Lemma~\ref{lem:relative-sc} follows immediately from the above expressions.
+We now verify each case.